protocubo/haxe-format/doc/ett/Elebeta Text Tables (ETT).md

 ##3.10 End of file

-Properlly formated files should end with a newline.
+Properly formated files should end with a newline.
 However, readers should be able to parse files without the ending newline.

 4 Examples